Lex TVN: The amendment

-On 30 August 2021, the Chairman of the National Council of Radio Broadcasting and Television sent to the TV operators a decision to move the licence of sister channel TVN24 into the Discovery Communications Benelux B.V. license, housed in the Netherlands.
+On 30 August 2021, the Chairman of the National Council of Radio Broadcasting and Television sent to the TV operators a decision to move the licence of sister channel TVN24 into the Discovery Communications Benelux B.V. license, based in the Netherlands.
 The decision ensures the continuity of broadcasting the TVN24 program after September 26, 2021, regardless of the results of the ongoing conflict with Law and Justice government.
 On September 24, 2021 - two days before the expiration of the previous licence - TVN24 was granted a new Polish licence.

 On 18 December 2021, the bill was passed via the Sejm.
 The Sejm voted in favor 229–212 with 11 abstentions to override the Senate's veto.
-Law and Justice (PiS) party and allied opposition group Kukiz'15 voted for the bill, against was the remaining opposition with the exception of Far Right Confederation, which abstained.
+Law and Justice (PiS) party and allied opposition group Kukiz'15 voted for the bill, against was the remaining opposition with the exception of far right Confederation, which abstained.

 On 27 December 2021 the bill was vetoed by Polish President Andrzej Duda, who said he generally believed limiting foreign ownership of media was sensible, but that any regulation should concern future investments in the sector, not current owners.
 He justified his decision explaining that the amendment would be against the spirit of a 1990 international agreement with the United States concerning the protection of investments.